arpitjain099/phoenix/python/projects/phiphi/README.md

 Use make commands to create a revision.
 Be aware that by default the revision will be created with the user `root`.
 See "Problems with files created in the container" for more information.
+WARNING: The revision description must not contain spaces.
+(The commands get messed up, so use _.)
 ```bash
 message="<revision description>" make alembic_revision
 ```